stan-dev/loo/developer-notes.md

 + the function name `ic` for the information criteria is very short and ambiguous;
 shall we change to `information_criteria` as a more descriptive name?
++ do we want to maintain a "generic elpd" measure that returns elpd and ic information?
++ What is the criteria whether something is of class loo?
+For example, elpd.generic is of class loo, why?

 ## References & Resources